nais/doc/docs/security/auth/azure-ad.md

         application:
           enabled: true

-          # optional, enum of {trygdeetaten.no, nav.no}, defaults to nav.no
+          # optional, enum of {trygdeetaten.no, nav.no}
+          # defaults to nav.no
-          tenant: trygdeetaten.no
+          tenant: nav.no

           # optional, generated defaults shown
           replyURLs: